Chifle

-Chifles, fried plantain chips, are a side dish, snack food, or finger food of Ecuador, Thailand and northern Peru.
+Chifles, fried plantain chips, are a side dish, snack food, or finger food of Ecuador, Thailand, and Peru.

 In Ecuador

 The cuisine of Ecuador is based on different uses of fried bananas, such as the chifle, which serves as a companion in the Ecuadorian breakfast.
-The chifle is consumed in hot soups like encebollado and in cold soups like ceviche.
+The chifle is consumed in soups such as encebollado and in cold dishes such as ceviche.
 In Ecuador there is the salt and sweet chifle with Banchis as main brands for the city of Quito and Tortolines de inalecsa that covers the Guayaquil market consuming many of other brands throughout the country.

 Process

 An incision is made in the peel the full length of the plantain, and the peel is removed by hand.
 The plantains are immediately placed in salt water.
 Then the plantain is cut into thin slices, either across (round slices, like chips), or lengthwise (strips).
 The plantain slices are cooked in hot oil until golden and crispy.
 Then they are seasoned with salt.

 A more crispy variety of chifle is prepared and packaged in factories.
 This includes sweet, savory, and spicy varieties.
 The commercial production and export of chifle was a product of the fact that Southamerican travelers were interested in the uses of plantains.
 Early 19th-century travelers on ships entering and leaving the port of Guayaquil were served chifle (instead of bread) with meals, including breakfast, and discovered its use as a snack food.